Esri/arcgis-maps-sdk-dotnet-samples/src/Android/Xamarin.Android/Samples/MapView/DisplayDrawingStatus/readme.md

 You may want to display a loading indicator while layers are loading, which could then be removed on `DrawStatus.Completed`.

+## How to use the sample

+Pan and zoom to see drawing status changes.

 ## How it works

 1. Create a `MapView` and subscribe to the `DrawStatusChanged` event.